portableant/personal-blog/_drafts/going-static-jekyll-and-collections466-revision-v1-Going-static-Jekyll-and-collections.md

 ### Generating the site skeleton

-You&#8217;re now ready to create the basic outline for the site.
+You're now ready to create the basic outline for the site.
 In terminal again run the following command, replacing {sitename} with the folder you want to create:

 <code>jekyll new {sitename}<br /></code>